 The Practicum is introductory in nature and no prior number theory coursework will be assumed.
 Students should be familiar with Calculus and Linear Algebra, although this is not required.
 The Practicum is designed for students who have completed minimal coursework in upper-division mathematics courses.

-PUNDiT will take place on Saturday October 16 and Sunday October 17, and will feature four types of events:
+PUNDiT will take place on Saturday October 16 and Sunday October 17 at IPAM in UCLA, and will feature four types of events:

 • Tutorial: Two faculty members will rotate to give three lectures over two days to introduce Riemann Surfaces.

 • Problem Sessions: Two graduate students will coordinate a series of three hour-long group-work sessions where students will work on problems meant to supplement the tutorials.

 • Expository Talks: Four experts in number theory will give one-hour introductory presentations on various topics.

 • Panel Discussions: There will be panels on “Opportunities in Number Theory for Undergraduates” and “Opportunities at the NSF-Math Institutes for Undergraduates”.

 Tutorial #1: From Pendula to Elliptic Curves (Edray Goins)